pelithne/azure-voting-app-workload-identity/instructions.md

 ````

-Then create the frontend
+Then create the frontend.
+In this case we already created the frontend namespace in an earlier step.

-Frontend
 ````
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1